'You’re The Best Thing About Me' U2 song lyrics

 5. Do you ever hear 'lepers in your head'?

 7. When I was young and impressionable I had a poster on my wall that featured a Zoo TV concert and its said 'Every Thing You Know is Wrong'.
-To me as a 17 year old teenager that made perfect sense.
-As a thirty something with a mortgage, I wondering if should have paid more attention in English class.
+To me as a 17-year-old teenager that made perfect sense.
+As a thirty-something with a mortgage, I wondered if should have paid more attention in English class.
 Bono, how do you know everything I know is wrong?

 8. Have you ever punched The Edge?